fwojciec/w11i.me/src/posts/nextjs-userouter-testing.md

 }
 ```

-The nice thing about this approach is that it is possible to optionally set specific values for the various router properties.
-By default the function sets the router's properties to empty values, and already this silences the previously mentioned error in many cases, but the individual prop values can be also overridden as needed.
-If the component under test needs specific values to be returned by the router's `asPath` or `pathname` properties, for example, you can just set these values for a given test.
-You can also set `jest.fn()` mocks as values for the various router methods (`push`, `replace`, etc.) and then check if the methods were called with the correct arguments.
+The nice thing about this approach is that it is possible to optionally set specific values for the various properties of the router object.
+By default the function sets the router's props to empty values, and already this silences the previously mentioned error in many cases, but the individual prop values can be also overridden as needed.
+If the component under test needs specific values to be stored in the router's `asPath` or `pathname` properties, to give an example, you can just set these values for a given test.
+You can also set `jest.fn()` mocks as values for the various router methods (`push`, `replace`, etc.) and then check if the mocked methods were called correctly.
 It's a very flexible approach.

 ## Example